-Champion Forest Deed Restrictions prohibit the placement of signs in our yards, in public view, with the exception of one Realtor sign while a property is listed for sale or lease.
-The Texas Property Code permits political signs to be displayed but only for 90 days before an election and 10 days after an election.
-This is in accordance with the Election Code.
+Champion Forest Deed Restrictions prohibit the placement of ANY signs in our yards, in public view, with the exception of ONE Realtor sign no larger than 5ftsq while a property is listed for sale or lease.

 Based on Texas Law, only flags of United States, Texas and military branch of service are permitted.
 See the Texas Property Code.

-The Wall Committee: Board member Russell Hildebrand, resident Myron Shemek make up this committee.
+The Wall Committee: Board member Russell Hildebrand, and resident Myron Shemek make up this committee.
 The committee is working to evaluate the community walls and formulate a plan of ongoing restoration and care of our aging walls.
-We anticipate more needed wall restorations this year.
+We anticipate more wall restorations will be needed this year.

-The PUD owned Raveneaux Lease Tract reverted to the PUD for their control and maintenance in January.
-The PUD have within their budget funds for maintenance of the land tract.
-Discussions are continuing with HCFCD regarding the use of the land and working towards a win-win for all parties.
+All the PUD-owned land, previously leased to the former Raveneaux Club has reverted to the PUD for their control and maintenance.
+The PUD has within their budget funds for maintenance of the land tract.
+Discussions are continuining with a golf course developer and HCFCD regarding the use of the land and working towards a win-win for all parties.
 Read more about the land here.

-Work will begin on the water plant #1 and tower on Herts Rd once the works at plant #2 are completed.
-The inside of the tower will be rehabbed and the exterior will be cleaned and repainted.
+Work will begin on water plant #1 and water tower on Herts Rd after the work at plant #2 is completed.
+The inside of the tower will be restored, and the exterior will be cleaned and repainted

 Planning to update your property?
 All exterior improvements require an ACC approval application.
 In 2020 we had a record 117 applications.
-Be assured, most applications are able to be processed virtually and quickly.
+Be assured, most applications are able to be processed virtually and quickly and the committee will work with you if amendments to your application are needed.
 Please see the: Architectural Control page for full guidelines and application forms.

 All HCFCD Community Engagement Meetings are POSTPONED or virtual due to coronavirus concerns.
 For updates – see the: Harris County Flood Control District ~ Cypress Creek Watershed website page here.